Aggression to crime syndicates: How Bangladeshi migrants are wrecking Bengal

 Back in 1992, the Research and Analysis Wing had prepared a report in which it spoke about a large influx of Bangladeshis that was being planned.
 It was the Jamaat-e-Islami, which was behind this and the operation was launched in a bid to create East Pakistan.
 The agency pointed out that the operation had been a success to a large extent thanks to the political parties in Bengal and the human rights activists.

-An rough estimate with the Home Ministry suggests that in the late 1990s there were around 3 crore illegal immigrants in Bengal alone.
+A rough estimate with the Home Ministry suggests that in the late 1990s there were around 3 crore illegal immigrants in Bengal alone.
 The figure has doubled over the years.
 The ticking bomb in Bengal is not restricted to the state alone.
-The population of the illegal immigrants have grown four fold over the years and this has led them to move to other states as well.
+The population of illegal immigrants have grown fourfold over the years and this has led them to move to other states as well.

 Back in 2012, the Intelligence Bureau had reported that the issue was catching up like wild fire in the states of West Bengal, Kerala, Telangana (then AP) and Karnataka.
 The report stated that there are all sorts of people.
 Many are here in search of a livelihood, but then there are many who indulge in illegal activities such as smuggling as drugs and sometimes arms.
 They come into the country through West Bengal and gradually move into other parts of the country.
 While touts and middlemen help them with documents, there are others who take advantage of their poor living conditions and lure them with money in order to carry out illegal activities.